-In this tutorial, we’ll walk you through how to scan music into MuseScore using our software, ScanScore.
+In this short guide, we’ll walk you through exactly how to scan sheet music into MuseScore using our software, ScanScore.

-In 2002, Werner Schweer started a hobby and developing a completely free music editing software that could be used by educators and musicians everywhere.
-The problem, as he saw it, was the firm grip larger companies had on the music editing industry and the higher prices they charged to use them.
+In 2002, Werner Schweer started a new hobby – developing a completely free music editing software that could be used by educators and musicians everywhere.
+The problem, as he saw it, was the firm grip larger companies had on the music editing industry and the high prices they charged for their products.

 Step By Step Instructions

-Read carefully through the directions as you go, so you get a good grasp on what you need to do.
-Once you get into it, it’ll be quick and simple.
+Read through the directions carefully so you get a good grasp of what you need to do.

-The first thing you should do is download the programs themselves.
-But since you’ve probably already done that, it’s a good idea to check both programs for updates.
+The first thing to do is to download the programs.
+If you’ve done this previously, it’s a good idea to check both the programs for any updates.

-MuseScore is completely free and available on Windows, Mac, iPhone/iPad, Android, and Kindle Fire.
-For our purposes with scanning sheet music, the Windows and Mac options are the most relevant.
+MuseScore is completely free and available on Windows, Mac, iPhone/iPad, Android and Kindle Fire.
+For scanning sheet music with ScanScore, the Windows and Mac options are the most relevant.

 ScanScore is compatible with Windows only at this time.
 There are also app versions available on the Google Play Store and at the App Store for Apple devices.

-If both programs are up and running, it’s time to scan the notation (sheet music).
-Fire up the ScanScore program.
-On the opening screen, you’ll be asked about scanning the music:
+With both programs up and running, you’re ready to scan your sheet music.
+Fire up the ScanScore program and on the opening screen you’ll be asked how you want to scan in the music:

-Import From File – You can import a PDF or image type file.
-If the quality of the image is good, this is also effective.
+- Import from file – You can import a PDF or image type file.
+If the quality of the image is good, this can be very effective.

-Scan With The App – You can also take a picture using the app.
-Be careful, a poor picture results in a poor digital copy.
+- Scan with the app – You can also take a picture using the app.
+Be careful to get the best image you can, a poor picture will result in a poor digital copy.

 ScanScore helps with this by catching some of the mistakes and highlighting them in blue and purple for you to see.
-When you find a mistake, you simply drag and drop it over the correct notes and change them with the easy-to-use toolbar.
+When you find a mistake, simply drag a rectangle over the notes and change them with the easy-to-use toolbar.

-One of the best features about ScanScore is when you zoom in on the digital version of the piece, the original zooms at the exact same spot to give you detailed looks at each part.
+The zoom function is another useful feature ScanScore offers.
+You’ll see that when you zoom in on the digital version of the piece, the original zooms in at the exact same spot giving you a detailed look at each part.

-Once you’re sure everything is correct it’s time to export the file into musicXML.
-This file type is the standard most notation programs, including MuseScore, when it comes to editing sheet music.
+Once you’re sure everything is correct it’s time to export the file into a MusicXML file.
+This file type is the standard used in most notation programs for editing sheet music, including MuseScore.

 It’s now time to import the file into MuseScore.
 This step is simple to do if your program is up-to-date.

-After a brief moment, the file should pop up in MuseScore’s program.
+After a brief moment, the file should appear in MuseScore’s program.
 Congrats!
-You know how to scan music into MuseScore using ScanScore.
+You have now successfully scanned music into MuseScore using ScanScore.

 Note: With other notation programs, you can select the file itself and choose “Open with …” when you right-click.
-MuseScore users said this did not work as well as opening from the MuseScore program itself.
+However, MuseScore users have told us this does not work as well as opening from the MuseScore program itself.

 Commonly Asked Questions

-Will ScanScore read any music? – A resounding yes!
-If you’re using the standard Western notation (excluding things like Gregorian chant), then ScanScore reads the notation no problem.
+Is ScanScore able to read all sheet music? – A resounding yes!
+If you’re using Western notation (excluding things like Gregorian chant), then ScanScore should read the notation without any problem.
 ScanScore has three options for different kinds of scores.

-Can I just use ScanScore edit my sheet music? – ScanScore’s purpose is to easily scan and correct sheet music.
+Can I just use ScanScore to edit my sheet music? – ScanScore is designed to easily scan and correct sheet music.
 Beyond that, you need a notation software like MuseScore.

 - Specific instrument playback

-ScanScore’s place in your music editing setup is a highly effective scanner.
-From there, it’s the best used in combination with bigger editing software.
+ScanScore’s place in your music editing setup is as a highly effective scanner.
+From there, it’s best used with specialized editing software.

 - Check your programs for updates